 When you rebrand, you need to stick to be persistent with the changes – there is little point in reverting back to old habits that don’t reflect the new brand and its values.
 Fully commit to the re-brand, establish it and make tweaks where necessary.
 It takes a consumer 12 separate ‘touches’ with your brand to notice it, and just when you think everyone will have seen the new brand, they won’t – so persist further.

-A rebrand might be a perfect way to breathe new life into your brand; just ensure that you fully understand your reasons for doing so in order to choose the right strategy, appealing to your chosen audience and maintaining a competitive edge.
+A rebrand might be a perfect way to breathe new life into your brand; just ensure that you fully understand your reasons for doing so in order to choose the right strategy, appealing to your chosen audience, and maintain a competitive edge.